philippdormann/mensamax-api/README.md

     - remove whitespace, format html to simplify scraping

 ## 🚀 deployment
-- this script is deployed as a serverless function on [ZEIT Now](https://zeit.co/) ☁️
+- this script is deployed as a serverless function on the url <https://gymhmensa.now.sh/> with [ZEIT Now](https://zeit.co/) ☁️
 - the code to this function is found in the `/api` folder 📁

 ## ❔ HOWTO: run this function without `ZEIT Now`